 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Sclerotic lipoma in the hypopharynx is extremely rare.
 We report a case of hypopharyngeal sclerotic lipoma in a female patient.
-The lipoma was removed with Plasm radiofrequency at low temperature under general anesthesia.
+The lipoma was removed with plasma radiofrequency at low temperature under general anesthesia.
 The patient had no discomfort in the hypopharynx after surgery.
-The pathologic findings, clinical feature, and treatment of the disease were presented and discussed.
+The pathologic findings, clinical feature, and treatment of the disease are presented and discussed.

 Sun Q, Zhang CL, Liu ZH.
 An extremely rare pedunculated lipoma of the hypopharynx: A case report.
 World J Clin Cases 2019; In press